chigh/squid_cafe/blocked-instances/README.md

 - We don't accept hate speech.
 - We don't accept violent nationalism or National Socialism.
 - We are not a "free speech zone."
-- We pass no judgment on those that do, but our users may not want to engage with such content.
-This is what alt accounts are for.

 References
 ----